 When permitted by wrap fee program sponsors, Penn Capital often seeks to execute large trades with selected broker-dealers other than the wrap fee program sponsor or its affiliates to the extent that trading away from the wrap fee program sponsor will, in Penn Capital's opinion, achieve best execution over time.
 Trading away from the wrap fee program sponsor enables Penn Capital to aggregate wrap fee program client trades in large blocks with trades in the same securities being made for other clients.
 Penn Capital believes this will generally result in the best overall execution for accounts across multiple product lines and over time.
 Best overall execution includes favorable pricing, promptness and reliability of execution, confidentiality, and placement accorded the trade order, as well as the amount of the commission charged.
 Large block trading has the potential to benefit all clients involved.
-However, trading away will often result in clients in so-called "bundled" wrap fee programs incurring transaction and other costs that are in addition to their wrap fee program fees and that would not have been incurred if the trades were instead executed with the relevant wrap fee program sponsor's fee is agreed to cover any commissions on trades executed by the sponsor but does not cover commissions charged by other broker-dealers.
+However, trading away will often result in clients in so-called "bundled" wrap fee programs incurring transaction and other costs that are in addition to their wrap fee program fees and that would not have been incurred if the trades were instead executed with the relevant wrap fee program sponsor.
+This is because, in a "bundled" wrap fee program, the typical wrap fee program sponsor's fee is agreed to cover any commissions on trades executed by the sponsor but does not cover commissions charged by other broker-dealers.
 Penn Capital has the authority to determine whether, notwithstanding the absence of an incremental commission, the sponsor can provide best overall execution of any given trade, considering all of the factors described above.